ericbulloch/kwmd/tools/hydra.md

 ### Options

-Because systems like Linux are so configurable, capture the flag events will configure services in many different ways so that you have to read the manual for different tools you are using.
+Because systems like Linux are so configurable, capture the flag events will configure services in many different ways so that I have to read the manual for the different tools I am using.
 Below are some options are useful to know about.

 #### -h